Knowledge Editing for Large Language Models: A Survey: Methodologies

 where $\textbf{k}_{i}$, $\textbf{v}_{i}$ are the original key, value pairs associated with the weights $\textbf{W}_{2}$ (i.e., row vectors in matrices $\textbf{K}$, $\textbf{V}$ in Eq. (\ref{eq:meng2022})), whereas $\textbf{k}_{i}^{*}$, $\textbf{v}^{*}_{i}$ are the updated key, value pairs calculated from the $i$-th edit $e_{i}$ as with Eq. (\ref{eq:meng2022}).
 In addition, since multiple edits are required, the update is shared among different MLP layers, which is conducted in a top-down manner to prevent the potential issue of editing layers that could affect the ones that have already been edited.
 The residual for each edit is spread evenly over the range of the critical FFN layer.
-The strategy of residual attribution has recently been improved by \textbf{PMET} \cite{li2023pmet}, which adopts a square root strategy to spread residuals to bottom FFN layers such that more precise information can be conveyed to critical layers.
+The strategy of residual attribution has recently been improved by \textbf{PMET} \cite{li2023pmet}, which adopts a square root strategy to spread residuals to bottom FFN layers such that more precise information can be conveyed to critical layers. {Furthermore, \textbf{EMMET} \cite{gupta2024unified} generalized ROME and MEMIT by formulating the mass knowledge editing problem as a preservation (of irrelevant knowledge)-memorization (of new knowledge) constrained optimization problem, where they derive closed form weight update formulae when the edit is exact, i.e., $\textbf{k}^{*}_i \hat{\textbf{W}}_ {2} = \textbf{v}^{*}_i$ instead of minimizing the MSE in Eq. (\ref{eq:memit}).}

+{ From the application's perspective, to remove toxic knowledge of LLM, \textbf{DINM} \cite{wang2024detoxifying} identifies layers that store toxic knowledge with the discrepancy of toxic/non-toxic sequence embeddings, and uses the non-toxic samples to locally modify the weights of identified layers.}